ian-IBCIRL/CI-PP1-SunhillPilates/README.md

 Welcome to my Code Institute Portfolio Project 1 covering HTML and CSS - Website for Sunhill Pilates.

+My goals are to:
+1) develop a website which
+2) informs the user about the main advantages of Pilates, while
+3) also building trust in the instructors, and then
+4) informing them of what they will need
+5) calling them to action in filling out the contact form to
+6) arrange an initial class 1:1, or
+7) in a classroom for experienced participants,
+8) with the option to view a video of a sample class,
+9) finally informing them of classroom hours, location and social media links.

 ![Mockup](assets/images/responsive.png)

 See here for the current website: https://ian-ibcirl.github.io/CI-PP1-SunhillPilates/